kraksy/RatanBox/vault/ideas.md

 ## general info of the prototype game

-- topdown 3d rpg rougelike with hotline miamy aspects.
+- top down 3d RPG roguelike with hotline Miami aspects.

 # pillars of stats

-pillars of something that you will devode ur class into its like u will get some bonuses after devoting urself to it something like soup rougelike
+pillars of something that you will devote your class into its like u will get some bonuses after devoting itself to it something like soup roguelike

 ## main character